 Next, from phenomena and properties one should turn their attention to structures.
 The main structural cornerstones of a complex world and processes are fractals, networks, and hierarchies.
 A brief but sufficient description of these structures is given by Engelbrecht (2016) and here we follow this description.
-The word "fractal" was coined by B. B. Mandelbrot (1975) using the Latin "frāctus" (broken or fractured) for describing irregular non-differentiable structures.
+The word "fractal" was coined by B. B. Mandelbrot (1975) using the Latin "frāctus" (broken or fractured) for describing irregular nondifferentiable structures.
 The famous Mandelbrot fractal is generated by a quadratic mapping in the complex plane and possesses a wonderful property-self-similarity.
 In simple words, under various degrees of amplification (zooming), each small part of this fractal replicates the structure of the whole.
 It means that such objects are scale-invariant and in addition are characterized by non-integer (fractional) dimensions.
 The fractal geometry (Peitgen et al., 1992) is based on the idea of using feedback procedures that are simple repetitive rules for constructing very complicated structures.
+The iconic fractals named after Mandelbrot, Koch, Sierpinski, Cantor, Barnsley, etc. display explicitly the properties of fractals.
 The fields of using fractals for describing physical phenomena cover a wide area of nature and technology: from coastlines to crystals, from describing attractors in phase spaces to Brownian motion, from fractals in biology to structures of time-series of financial markets, from characteristics of seismic activity to music, from mountain ranges and structure of lightning to heart rate, etc.